japila-books/kafka-internals/docs/controller/ControllerBrokerRequestBatch.md

 `ControllerBrokerRequestBatch` is an [AbstractControllerBrokerRequestBatch](AbstractControllerBrokerRequestBatch.md).

-Every time `ControllerBrokerRequestBatch` is used it is first requested to [prepare a new batch](AbstractControllerBrokerRequestBatch.md#newBatch) (of controller requests) that is then [send out to selected brokers](AbstractControllerBrokerRequestBatch.md#sendRequestsToBrokers).
+Every time `ControllerBrokerRequestBatch` is used it is first requested to [prepare a new batch](AbstractControllerBrokerRequestBatch.md#newBatch) (of controller requests) followed by [sending them out to brokers](AbstractControllerBrokerRequestBatch.md#sendRequestsToBrokers).

 ## Creating Instance